tecksup/Patients-API/README.md

 These endpoints are protected with Spring Security.
 The endpoints use an in-memory authentication mechanism.
 Errors are handled when retrieving or deleting patients and an incorrect ID is used.
 Both error responses return a standard 404.

+## What's missing
+Given more time I would put more thought into seperating DAO from the DTOs.
+As well as impliment testing to help maintain the code and verify that everything works correctly.